Tag Archives: Musical clock

 Doktor Eisenbarth’s musical clock

-In 1980, a musical clock was installed in the upper story of the Rathaus in Hann that honors the legendary doctor.
-At a few minutes past noon, an automatic carillon plays the tune of the drinking song Ich bin der Doktor Eisenbarth.
-Automata depict the doctor extracting a huge, bloody tooth from the mouth of a terrified, gesticulating patient.
+In honor of this now semi-legendary resident, a mechanical clock was installed in the upper story of Hann.
+Münden’s Rathaus in 1980.
+After the stroke of noon and a brief pause, an automatic carillon plays the tune of the comical song Ich bin der Doktor Eisenbart as automata depict the doctor extracting a huge, bloody tooth from the mouth of a terrified, gesticulating patient restrained by a hammer-wielding attendant.
+In addition to these central figures, a juggler, an acrobat, and a flag-bearer suggest the festive nature of Eisenbarth’s medical procedures.

 This according to “Dr Eisenbarth’s automated musical clock in Hann.
-Münden” by Mark Singleton and Sven Heinmann (The music box: An international journal of mechanical music XXVIII/5 [spring 2018] pp. 185–87).
+Münden” by Mark Singleton and Sven Heinmann (The music box: An international journal of mechanical music XXVIII/5 [spring 2018] pp. 185–87; RILM Abstracts of Music Literature 2018-52039).

 BONUS: A chance to sing along!